October 11, 2022

 • Who is responsible for purchasing furniture and other items for the apartment?

-If you decide that having a roommate is a good choice for you, consider drafting a roommate agreement to clarify expectations and ensure both of you are on the same page.
+If you decide that having a roommate is a good choice, consider conducting thorough background checks and drafting a roommate agreement to clarify expectations and ensure you are on the same page.

-• Too good to be true (listed at an extremely low rent price)
+• Too good to be true (listed at an extremely low monthly rental price)

-• Fake listings (no address or photos listed, or lists a suspicious-looking email address)
+• Fake listings (no address or photos, or lists a suspicious-looking email address)

 • Higher-than-normal security deposit requirements (more than 1-2 months’ rent)